-The recommended maintenance dose is two capsules (equivalent to 200 mg of isavuconazole)
+The recommended maintenance dose is one vial after reconstitution and dilution (equivalent to

-once daily, starting 12 to 24 hours after the last loading dose.
+200 mg of isavuconazole) once daily, starting 12 to 24 hours after the last loading dose.

 Duration of therapy should be determined by the clinical response (see section 5.1).